Goodbye Picasso: 2007– , New York, NY

 Chris and Scott regrouped in New York City as Goodbye Picasso.
 Their first 2 shows as that new entity were a show at The Knitting Factory and a label showcase at Snitch for Universal Music with Ari Hest bassist Rob Calder and Fiction Plane drummer Pete Wilhoit.
-After becoming regulars at songwriter-haven Rockwood Music Hall in the Lower East Side, the group performed with a few more rhythm sections and added piano and a horn section for some shows at Don Hill's in the West Village.
+After becoming regulars at songwriter-haven Rockwood Music Hall on the Lower East Side, the group performed with a few more rhythm sections and added piano and a horn section for some shows at Don Hill's in the West Village.

 Goodbye Picasso got a stable lineup with the additions of Tim Lappin on bass and Joe Nero on drums, graduates of the University of the Arts and Manhattan School of Music, respectively.
 This lineup played the 2008 CMJ Music Marathon in New York City at Rockwood Music Hall.
 The group played subsequent showcases for major record labels and landed a spot in the Ars Nova Theater's A.N.T.
 Fest.
 Their show was named "Audience Favorite" by festival-goers after Goodbye Picasso's sold out performance on November 1, 2008.
 Goodbye Picasso maintains an active performance schedule and records regularly.